enlighter/DBMS-Engineering-Lab/assign_4(Hadoop MapReduce project)/learning-process/hadoop-single-node-ubuntu-14.04/README.md

 	Adding user `hduser' to group `sudo' ...
 	Adding user hduser to group sudo
 	Done.
-Now, the hduser has root priviledge, we can move the Hadoop installation to the **/usr/local/hadoop** directory without any problem:
+Now, the **hduser** has root priviledge, we can move the Hadoop installation to the **/usr/local/hadoop** directory without any problem:

 	k@laptop:/home/hduser$ sudo su hduser

-	hduser@laptop:~/hadoop-2.6.0$ sudo mv * /usr/local/hadoop
+	hduser@laptop:~/hadoop-2.7.2$ sudo mv * /usr/local/hadoop
-	hduser@laptop:~/hadoop-2.6.0$ sudo chown -R hduser:hadoop /usr/local/hadoop
+	hduser@laptop:~/hadoop-2.7.2$ sudo chown -R hduser:hadoop /usr/local/hadoop

 ##Setup Configuration Files
 The following files will have to be modified to complete the Hadoop setup: